b-kolar/JRC_seeker-archived-v1-/README.md

 ```

 ## Getting started
-JRC Seeker is built using a Snakemake pipeline that combines Python scripts with Linux shell commands.
-To get started with using JRC Seeker, there are three main steps to follow.
+Now that you have JRC_seeker and its dependencies installed, you are ready to roll!
+To run with using JRC_seeker, there are three main steps to follow.

 1. **Prepare input files** - Get your data ready for analysis and prepare input files in required formats.
-2. **Download JRC Seeker** - Download the source code of this project and install dependencies.
-3. **Edit the configuation file** - Adjust settings in the ```config.json``` file to suit your analysis needs.
+2. **Edit the configuration file** - Adjust settings in the ```config.json``` file to suit your analysis needs.
-4. **Run JRC Seeker** - Run the snakemake pipeline.
+3. **Run JRC Seeker** - Run the snakemake pipeline.

-### Input files
+### Prepare input files
 To use JRC Seeker, the following files are required:
 1. BAM file
 2. Reference Genome